bigdaveakers/Helium-Guides/docs/handy-guides/first-days.md

 If you receive a challenge from another hotspot you will issue a beacon and if it is successfully witnessed you will receive a reward.

 In the explorer you will see first a Beacon activity in a blue box along with the number of witnesses.
-The number of witnesses can be 0 to 25 but 0 doesn't necessarily mean there is an issue with your hotspot.
+The number of witnesses can be 0 but this doesn't necessarily mean there is an issue with your hotspot.

 ![5](https://github.com/bigdaveakers/Helium-Guides/blob/patch-1/docs/media/screenshots/first-days-05.png)